carlthuringer/game-off-2016/README.md

 |---|---|---|
 | title | `String` | The name of the resource card |
 | resources | `Array<Resource>` | An array of Resource tokens |

+## Decisions

+### Card and Deck System
+At first I was working on a very flexible model of defining cards, to the point where you would be able to define an entire poker deck with a single card definition.
+While defining a card as a permutation is advantageous for poker, it doesn't help much with the kind of game I'm planning on making, where there will definitely be copies of cards and a great variety of carefully specified cards, rather than a perfect set of unique combinations.

+It's actually a bit more important for cards to have distinct Types which inform the application on how they interact with one another, and which cards are valid for which operations.
+For example, resource cards have three `resource` slots, and they have a `resources` function which returns an array of all available resources concatenated.
+This can be used to quickly total up the resources in a player's hand and enable them to make purchases or score goals later.

+### TypeScript

+This leads me to a decision to convert to TypeScript.
+I want the power to handle cards generically in some cases, such as shuffling, but in other cases they should be handled by type.
+While some of this can be accomplished by putting a type attribute on the card object in Javascript, I get more abilities with a strongly typed language like TypeScript.

 #### License [Apache 2.0](LICENSE.txt)